 Taildrop is currently limited to sending files between your own personal devices.
 You cannot send files to devices owned by other users even on the same Tailscale network.

-Taildrop also requires both devices to be running Tailscale v1.8 or greater.
+Taildrop also requires both devices to be running Tailscale v1.8 or later.
 Older devices will not appear.

 Send files to your other devices via the Share menu.
 Choose Tailscale and tap the device you’d like to send files to.